 One aspect of wills that could have a negative impact is that they are always subject to probate and become public documents once filed in probate court.
 This often leads to litigious disputes between family members who believe they were unfairly omitted from the will or feel the need to contest the validity of the document.
 These disputes are often very expensive and may drain the resources you leave for your family before they fully receive them.

 Trusts do have many of the same abilities as wills in terms of where your assets are supposed to go upon your passing, but offer several additional advantages as well.
-Once you have appointed a trustee to administrate the assets you place in the trust you are able to place as much or as little of your property as you wish within the trust.
+Once you have appointed a trustee to administer the assets you place in the trust you are able to place as much or as little of your property as you wish within the trust, with certain exceptions (i.e., retirement accounts).
 These assets can also be accessed at any point in time as needed over the course of your life.

 Here are some key advantages that trusts hold over wills: